riyapant-source/riyapant-source/README.md

 - 👋 Hi, I’m Riya Pant 😄
 - 👀 I’m interested in exploring new things and technologies.
 - 🌱 I’m currently pursuing my graduation in Computer Science And Enginerring .
-- 💞️ I’m looking to collaborate on python projects and web development.
+- 💞️ I’m looking to collaborate on python projects and machine learning
 - 📫 Email: riyapant012@gmail.com

 <!---